synergycp/scp-bm-pkg-rdns/README.md

 ### PowerDNS v3 setup

 First, install PowerDNS v3 on a server if you do not already have it installed.
-This guide assumes usage of PowerDNS 3.4.1 which is currently the default when using `apt-get install pdns-server`.
+This guide assumes usage of PowerDNS v3.4.1 which is currently the default when using `apt-get install pdns-server` *on Debian 8*.
+On Debian 9, PowerDNS needs to be manually installed from the source, so we recommend Debian 8.
-PowerDNS cannot be installed on the same server as any Synergy server without a multi-IP configuration due to port conflicts.
+PowerDNS cannot be installed on the same server as any Synergy server due to port conflicts.

 Open up `/etc/powerdns/pdns.conf` as root and add the following config variables: